dustinpfister/blog_posts/_posts/vuejs-extend.md

 layout: post
 categories: vuejs
 id: 439
-updated: 2019-11-11 09:09:57
+updated: 2019-11-11 09:17:44
-version: 1.8
+version: 1.9
 ---

-The [vue extend](https://vuejs.org/v2/api/#Vue-extend) method can be used to extend the base Vue class constructor function.
+The [vue extend](https://vuejs.org/v2/api/#Vue-extend) method can be used to extend the base Vue class constructor function and return a custom constructor of vuejs.
+It is similar to but still very much different from the [vue component](/2019/05/16/vuejs-component/) method that is more of an asset management method rather than a method that will create a custom vuejs constructor all together.

 It can then be used to make custom constructors that have templates, base data, and methods for one or more instances of something in a project.
 To help elaborate with this it would be best to check out some examples of the vue extend global api method, so lets hop to it.

 <!-- more -->